JingOS-team/JingOS/README.md

 * JingOS v0.9: was released on May 31, 2021.
 Support for different resolutions, setting wallpapers, file (de)compression was added.
 The Notification Center and Control Panel were upgraded with the Gaussian blur effect.
-  With v0.9 the password can be complex, i.e. contain.
+  With v0.9 the password can be complex, i.e. can contain characters, digits and symbols.
 The mouse click accuracy was improved and several shortcuts were created.

-* JingOS v1.0: will be released on Jun 30, 2021.
-Start supporting the JingPad A1, which is an ARM-based device.
+* JingOS v1.0: will be released shortly after Jul 30, 2021.
+For the first time JingOS will support an ARM-based device, the JingPad A1.

 #### We will release updates every month after June.

-### About open sourcing:
+### About open-sourcing:

 > JingOS is based on Ubuntu 20.04, KDE v5.75, Plasma Mobile 5.20.
 We will replace the framework from Plasma Mobile to JDE (Jing Desktop Environment)